Cigarettes, E-Cigarettes and Characterizing Flavors

 Banning characterizing flavors in e-cigarettes would leave only tobacco and menthol, impacting on many vapers and crippling the vast majority of e-liquid companies.
 Such a move would make it harder for smokers to quit through vaping, would remove one of the major benefits of vaping and would do so while providing no benefit whatsoever to consumers or society at large.

-Here at Black Note, we don’t use any characterizing flavors anyway – our e-liquids are all based on naturally-extracted tobacco flavors (with one menthol e-liquid) – We might be ready for whatever irrational regulatory decisions the future holds, but we stand firmly and resolutely against them.
+Here at Black Note, we don’t use any characterizing flavors anyway – our tobacco e-liquid is all based on natural tobacco extract flavors (with one menthol e-liquid) – We might be ready for whatever irrational regulatory decisions the future holds, but we stand firmly and resolutely against them.
 E-cigarettes need to be appealing to as many smokers as possible; jeopardizing that to allay unfounded concerns about youth non-smokers taking up vaping would be tragic and ultimately harmful.